This post may contain affiliate links. Please read our disclosure policy.

 Candied Almonds Recipe

-In a small bowl, beat the egg white lightly.
+- In a small bowl, lightly beat egg white.
 Add water and beat until frothy.
-Add the almonds, and stir until well coated.
+Add almonds and stir until well coated.

-In a separate bowl (or ziploc bag), mix the sugar, salt, and cinnamon, and sprinkle over the nuts.
-Toss to coat, and spread evenly on the greased pan.
+- In a separate bowl (or in a resealable plastic bag), mix sugar, cinnamon and salt.
+Sprinkle over nuts and toss to coat, then spread nuts evenly on the greased pan.

-Bake for 1 hour, stirring occasionally, until golden.
-Let cool and store in air-tight containers.
+- Bake for 1 hour, stirring occasionally, until golden.
+Let cool before enjoying.